ultimatecoder/cpython/Doc/extending/newtypes.rst

 .. literalinclude:: ../includes/noddy4.c

-The traversal method provides access to subobjects that could participate in cycles::
+The traversal method provides access to sub-objects that could participate in cycles::

    static int